+Tips on How to Treat Cat Dandruff.
 Humans are not the only species prone to dandruff.
-Our feline counterparts can also be affected by the dry and flaky skin condition.
+Our feline counterparts can also be affected by dry and flaky skin conditions.
 Dandruff in cats is actually very common and affects one in every four cats throughout their lifetime.
 This condition is usually caused by the lack of Omega 3 fatty acids amongst a few other main causes.
 Check out this link for more information on why the condition occurs.

 When left untreated, cat dandruff can result in serious skin damage and infections.
 Because it creates an uncomfortable itch, your feline will inevitably start scratching at their skin which will result in open sores and very painful areas.
 Before dandruff gets out of hand, it’s important that you take the necessary measure to treat it.